gristlabs/grist-help/help/install/cloud-storage.md

   * For the storage account’s blob service, make sure that versioning is enabled.
   * Get a connection string from the storage account’s Access Keys section.
 It may look something like `DefaultEndpointsProtocol=https;AccountName=...`.
   * Place the connection string in an environment variable called `AZURE_STORAGE_CONNECTION_STRING`.
-  * set the name of an Azure storage container in an environment variable called `GRIST_AZURE_CONTAINER`.
+  * Set the name of an Azure storage container in an environment variable called `GRIST_AZURE_CONTAINER`.
 An example of a container name is `my-grist-docs`.
   * Set a prefix such as `v1/` in an environment variable called `GRIST_AZURE_PREFIX`.

 For S3: